sueszli/artvis/docs/report.md

 - spatiotemporal and multivariate

+- Artist properties start with an "a.", exhibition properties with an "e."
+- The gener of an artist (a.gender) can be either "M" or "F"
+- There might be uncertainty in the birth- and death dates (a.birthdate, a.deathdate) of the artists, i.e. missing months or days (e.g., "1866-01-01").
+It is fine, if you only use the years and leave days and months out.
+- The exhibition type (e.type) might be group, solo, or auction.
+In group exhibitions and auctions multiple artists were featured, while in solo exhibitions only one artist exhibited their paintings. e.paintings denotes the number of paintings an artist exhibited in a certain exhibition
+- Be careful about the format of the exhibitions' latitude and longitude columns (e.latitude, e.longitude) when importing the csv into other programs!
+Check if they are still correct, otherwise you might get incorrect positions on a map.

 when you can't fit all information into a single visualization:

 - Select a time interval instead of the full range